TomConlin/Semantic_Exchange_Format/README.md

  - a list of records

 Or a number of other phrases, many names for a useful concept.
-The fun starts when we allow a _value_ to be the root of a distinctly different  `collection`.
+The fun starts when we allow a _value_ to be a different `envelope`.

+note: the generic term `envelope` here is just a stand in for one of the more loaded terms
+[ collection, container, list, array, series ,sequence, set, bag,  ] which may unintentionaly imply either more or less than I intend at the moment

 ## Discussion of Graph meaning